 They wear their own traditional clothes, eat their own food and speak a different language.
 Kurdish people like to say that their culture is closer to Iranians than Arabs.

-They are two completely different regions and, whatever you have been hearing on the news, for the past years, in relation to bombs, terrorist attacks and ISIS, it doesn’t happen in Kurdistan but in the rest of Iraq.
-Nowadays, Iraqi Kurdistan is a relatively safe place to travel to.
-There hasn’t been a terrorist attack since April 2014 and there hasn’t been a single foreigner killed since 2003.
+They are two completely different regions and, whatever you have been hearing on the news, for the past years, in relation to bombs, terrorist attacks, and ISIS, it doesn’t happen in Kurdistan but in the rest of Iraq.

-What is it like to travel in Kurdistan?
+Is Kurdistan safe?
+What is it like to travel there?

-Kurdistan is, definitely, one of the most liberal and open-minded parts of the Middle East, that follows a similar lifestyle to Lebanon.
-With a huge touristic potential, impressive landscapes, a deep history, and hospitable people, Kurdistan is a must visit destination.
+With a huge touristic potential, impressive landscapes, a deep history, and hospitable people, Kurdistan is a must-visit destination.

 So, why are Iraqi Kurdistan and Erbil safe to visit?

-So, how can Kurdistan be safe if ISIS is just next door?
-The reasons are as follows:
+How can Kurdistan and Erbil be safe if ISIS is or was just next door?

 The airport security is extreme